USDA-FSA/fsa-design-system/README.md

 # DEPRECATION NOTICE
 FSA Design System will no longer be updated on this repo.
 Both [FSA Style](https://github.com/USDA-FSA/fsa-style) and [FSA Design System](https://github.com/USDA-FSA/fsa-design-system) have been deprecated and are no longer supported.
-FDS Style and FPAC Design System have superseded the FSA Design System.
+They have been superseded by FDS Style and FPAC Design System.
 You can find those repositories and their associated documentation below.

 ## FDS Style